BogaziciLinguisticsCircle/bounlingcircle.github.io/content/scol/24/index.md

 # Student Conference on Linguistics 2024 (SCOL'24)

 Welcome!
-The 6th annual SCOL (formerly known as BUSCTEL) will take place May 2024 at Boğaziçi University*
+The 6th annual SCOL (formerly known as BUSCTEL) will take place May 2024 at Boğaziçi University.